kallaway/100-days-of-code/log.md

 **Today's Progress**: Taking a break from my project work to start working on my portfolio.
 Created a gatsby cloud account and generated a starter template from https://github.com/LekoArts/gatsby-starter-minimal-blog

 **Thoughts:** Gatsby is a powerful static site generator that leverages React.js, I was able to get it up and running within 20mins!

+### Day 13: 22 December, 2020

+**Today's Progress**: Going through Gatsby tutorial by CodeAddict on youtube

+**Thoughts:** Deployed portfolio on firebase, might look into deploying to AWS free